Set up a connector to import healthcare EHR audit data (preview)

 |These fields are used to identify employee profile information for address and name matching required to determine access to Family/Neighbor/Employee records.|

-1This field may not be available by default in your healthcare system.
+1This field may not be available by default in your healthcare EHR system.
 You need to configure the export to ensure the text file contains this field.

 Step 3: Create the Healthcare connector

-The next step is to create a Healthcare connector in the Microsoft 365 compliance center.
+The next step is to create a Healthcare connector in the compliance portal.
 After you run the script in Step 4, the text file that you created in Step 2 will be processed and pushed to the API endpoint you set up in Step 1.
 In this step, be sure to copy the JobId that's generated when you create the connector.
 You'll use the JobId when you run the script.

 Go to https://compliance.microsoft.com and then click Data connectors in the left nav.